mcculleytech/domain_blocker/README.md

 ## Any plans to improve

 I do have a couple of thoughts on improvements to explore some different modules in python.
 For instance a gui that I could code with tkinter or adding/removing multiple lists at one time.
 If I keep the CLI, I could opt for some color in the interface and make things look a little nicer.
+I could also port it to Linux with a literally one change (I think).
 Any suggestions?
 Let me know.